opal/opal/UNRELEASED.md

 - Windows support for chrome runner (#2324)
   - Use correct node separator for NODE_PATH on Windows
   - Pass dir and emulate exec a bit on Windows
-  - Use Gem.win_platform?, match supported plattform to ruby, simplify run
+  - Use Gem.win_platform?, match supported platform to ruby, simplify run

 ### Changed